 Bitcoin has now being called “digital gold” for all the good reasons since the total value of the currency is close to USD 9 billion.
 And Blockchains can contribute to other types of digital value.

 Imagine a spreadsheet that is replicated thousands of times through a network of computers.
 Then visualize that this network is formed to frequently update this spreadsheet and you have a basic understanding of the Blockchain.

-Information seized on a Blockchain exists as a shared and repeatedly reconciled database.
+Information seized on Blockchain Technology exists as a shared and repeatedly reconciled database.
 This is a method of using the network that has obvious benefits.
 The Blockchain database isn’t stored at any single site, meaning the records it saves are truly public and easily verifiable.
 No centralized version of this information is available for a hacker to corrupt.
 Its data is accessible to anyone on the Internet since it is hosted by millions of computers simultaneously.

 Durability and Robustness of Blockchain Technology

 Blockchain technology is similar to the internet with additional built-in robustness.
 By storing blocks of information that are indistinguishable across its network, one cannot:

 - Have only one single point of failure in the system.

 Since its invention in 2008, the Bitcoin blockchain has operated without any significant disruption.
 (Until now, any of the glitches associated with Bitcoin have been due to hacking or unprofessional conduct.
 In other words, these glitches come from evil intent and human error, not because of flaws in the fundamental concepts.)

 The Internet itself has been proven to be durable for almost 30 years.
 It’s a track record that augurs well for Blockchain technology as it continues to be developed.